Skip to main content

 It is the responsibility of the ‘design LBPs’ including registered architects or chartered professional engineers, to ensure their Memoranda (Certificates of Design Work) covers all work they have designed.
 It is the responsibility of the owner to include all Memoranda (Certificates of Design Work) that collectively cover all the RBW, in the consent application.

-To find an LBP search the LBP and for more information on LBPs visit www.lbp.govt.nz.
+To find an LBP, search the LBP database and for more information on LBPs, visit www.lbp.govt.nz.

 Design work outside the scope of the common New Zealand Standards will be accepted if provided by a Chartered Professional Engineer.
 Design work provided from any other professional will be accepted at the discretion of Council and will depend on the professionals’ qualifications, experience, insurance, and previous history of similar designs.